Registration number 3746

 History

-TORTUGA was originally built by Canal line for use as a hire boat.
-Believed to have been constructed in the late 1960’s Originally constructed with a welded steel hull with a GRP cabin top.
+TORTUGA is believed to have been constructed in the late 1960’s by Canal Line for use as a hire boat.
+She was originally named DENNIS and was constructed with a welded steel hull with a GRP cabin top.
 She was taken out of the water by her previous owner and put on a hard standing on a yard north of Cambridge in 2019/2020.
-While on hard standing the original GRP cabin was removed and work began on changing the steel cabin structure but due to the pandemic and lack of funds she then fell into disrepair and was later abandoned.
+While on hard standing the original GRP cabin was removed and work began on changing the steel cabin structure, but due to the pandemic and lack of funds she then fell into disrepair and was later abandoned.

 Key dates